 Text content

-Usually, an HTML page has a table structure, and many Website designers like to place an image banner in the header of the page.
-The horizontal or vertical menu comes, and only then text section appears.
-It’s the wrong structure, and it must be changed if you want your site to be SEO-friendly.
+Usually, an HTML page has a table structure, and many Website designers like to place an image banner in the page’s header.
+The horizontal or vertical menu comes, and the text section appears only then.
+It’s the wrong structure and must be changed if you want your site to be SEO-friendly.

 I would recommend you this way: